wyhitcs/team-letsencrypt/draftv1.md

 ##### **Environment**

 The first subsection concerns about the environment in which the software runs.
-The binding time of OS support is at complile time while Python-version support is at run time.
+The binding time of OS support is at compile time while Python-version support is at run time.

-- OS support: Let’s encrypt supports multiple Unix-ish Operating Systems including Arch, Debian, FreeBSD and etc. Let’s Encrypt is able to automatically identify user’s OS and install a compatible version, or user can manually choose a version.
+- OS support: Let’s encrypt supports multiple Unix-ish Operating Systems including Arch, Debian, FreeBSD and etc. Let’s Encrypt is able to automatically identify user’s OS and install a compatible version, or users can manually choose a version.

 - Python-version support: Let’s Encrypt Client currently can only run on Unix-ish OS with Python 2.6 or 2.7; Python 3.x will be supported after the Public Beta Launch.